-- Late assessments without accommodation will be subject to a late penalty as assigned by the instructor - Missed work of less than 10% will be managed at the discretion of the instructor - An assessment cannot be submitted after it has been returned to the class; [an alternate assessment will be assigned] - All modules must be completed to pass the course.
-If a make-up assessment is missed, the student will receive an INC and will need to complete the task the next time the course is offered.
+- ✓ Late assessments without accommodation will be subject to a late penalty 10%/day - An assessment cannot be submitted after it has been returned to the class; in cases where valid reasons are presented to the instructor reweighting assessment item will be considered - A missed test cannot be made up, but with self-reported or documented absence the weight of a missed test will be transferred to the final exam - Final exam must be passed to pass the course.
+If the final exam is not passed, the student can complete it the next time the course is offered.